Sunday, October 14, 2018

 PROPERTIES OF TEXTILE FIBRES:

-End use of a textile fibre is decided by taking into consideration of its properties.
-There are some characteristics which are essential and most important for any textile fibre.
+End use of textile fibre is decided by taking into consideration of its properties.
+There are some characteristics that are essential and most important for any textile fibre.
 “The essential properties of a fibre to make it textile fibre are known as primary properties and those properties which may increase its utility, desirability, and value are called the secondary properties of a textile fibre”

 PRIMARY PROPERTIES OF A TEXTILE FIBRE:

 Some primary properties of a textile fibre are given below:

 · Fineness of a fibre or micronaire value

 · Specific gravity or density